Posted on September 16, 2013

 Tennessee (as soon as practicable but no later than the third business day)

 Texas (30 days)

 Utah (30 days)

-Virginia (“forthwith” or no later than the close of business on the next business day)
+Virginia (“as soon as practicable, but no later than the close of business on the following business day”)

 Washington (three judicial days)